MrFizzyBubbs/pymafia/README.md

 <java class 'net.sourceforge.kolmafia.AdventureResult'>
 ```

-The Java classes behave similar to how they do in Java with the exception of returning Python objects when possible.
-For more information on the type conversions, see [JPype's type matching guide](https://jpype.readthedocs.io/en/latest/userguide.html#type-matching).
+These classes behave similar to how they do in Java with the exception of returning Python objects when possible.
+For more information on type conversion, see [JPype's type matching guide](https://jpype.readthedocs.io/en/latest/userguide.html#type-matching).

 ```
 >>> km.AdventureResult.tallyItem("big rock")